 I have spent the last week in the Cox’s Bazar district of the Chittagong division.
 (See post 8 pt.
 13.)
 The VSO Annual Volunteer Conference took place in the Hotel Sea Crown, situated on the beach in Kola Toli, a few miles outside the town of Cox’s Bazar.
 Following the conference, I took the opportunity to visit the Kutapalong Rohingya refugee camps in Ukhia, and afterwards continued south to St. Martin’s island.
-Unfortunately, illness shadowed me on this trip and, for that reason, though there was much of interest, it wasn’t quite as enjoyable as previous journeys.
+It feels as though I was away for much longer than a week.

 Conference: Monitoring and Evaluation (M&E)

 The theme of this year’s conference was monitoring and evaluation.
 On the first morning we had two very interesting presentations from guest speakers.
 Barsha Khattry, an economist at UNDP in Dhaka, provided a global picture of ‘poverty’, MDG progress and the UNDP Human Development Reports and indices.
 She showed us worked examples of how four of these indices are arrived at, which made them more real and understandable.
 (The four indices were the HDI, the HPI, the GDI and the GEM.)
 Incidentally, she used the same quote from Amartya Sen that I had used in my blog post on ‘Poverty’ – see post 30.